 She enjoys painting the landscape en plein air, where she can capture the nuances of the landscape in the present moment and in the studio where she can continue to develop ideas of place.

 Exhibition of landscape artworks planned for March 2022.
 Sign-up to my email list to receive an invite to this event.

 I have had a blast creating this collection of artworks for you.
 If you have gotten this far they must be resonating with you.
 Art is something you buy with your heart.
 If you love it what more is there to say?

 However, if you are anything like me and you are a conscious acquirer of material objects (aka research things to death before you press buy), you may have a few boxes to tick before you make that purchase.

 Giving back has always been important to me personally and is core to the ethos of my business.

 $1 of every online transaction is donated to charity.
-In 2020/2021 half of all donations will be donated to the Australian Red Cross and the other half will be donated to Greening Australia.
+In 2020/2021 half of all donations was be donated to the Australian Red Cross and the other half was be donated to Greening Australia.